 The results on the estimates of the error correction representation don't diverge significantly from those obtained for the long run.
-As Table 5.4 shows, the short run coefficients of human capital variable ($ln\Delta HC$), real exports ($ln\Delta REXP$), banking credit availability (ΔCRD) and implementing privatization policy (PRIV) variables are all preserving their long run positive and statistically significant signs.
-In contrast, the short run coefficient appears in front of aid variable turns out to be negative and statistically Significant ($ln\Delta ODA$: [beta] = -0.216, p = 0.001).
-This indicates that the ODA shift from the positive contribution to economic growth has been observed in the long run to become contributing negatively in short run.
+As Table 5 shows, the short run coefficients of human capital variable (In $\Delta$ HC), real exports (In $\Delta$ REXP), banking credit ( $\Delta$ CRD) and privatization (PRIV) variables preserve their positive and statistically significant signs.
+In contrast, the short run coefficient appears in front of aid variable turns out to be negative and statistically significant.